shravan-padakanti/scala-1/Sets-and-Combinatorial-Search-Example.md

   }
 }
 ```
+It takes a column to place the new queen and an existing solution until this point, and returns a boolean indicating if it is safe to place the queen in the given column.
+The row assumed is the next row.

 The first thing we want to do is add rows to all the queens we look at here; the row of the queen to be placed will be just `queens.length`, since the other queens are in rows 0 to `n - 1`.